HiralKardani/donation/README.md

 Database used: SQLite (default Django) myenv/ (virtual environment) is not pushed to GitHub (ignored in .gitignore) OTP sending is simulated in local development.
+Razorpay gateway payment is implemented but i don't get the actual is because of account takes time so here i only add code.
+For check the working you need to replace your configuration for payment.

 API endpoints:
 Login with phone number (POST) - /api/login/